collective/collective_firebase/README.md

 The package can be installed in the same way as Plone packages are usually installed.

-After the installation, the `plone_interact` package has to be installed from `Site Setup / Add Packages`.
+After the installation, the `collective_firebase` package has to be installed from `Site Setup / Add Packages`.

 ### Buildout example ###